 Damage or problems with brain development can happen when:

-your baby is born prematurely and the brain isn’t fully developed (up to 45% of cases of cerebral palsy happen this way)
+- a baby is born prematurely and the brain isn’t fully developed

-baby has a stroke during pregnancy or after birth (stroke is the leading cause of cerebral palsy in newborns)
+- a baby has a stroke during pregnancy or after birth

-baby gets a particular infection shortly after birth
+- a baby gets a severe brain infection shortly after birth

 Types of cerebral palsy